Virtual-Labs/merge-sort/src/pedagogy/01-define-goal-and-scope-of-content.md

                   applied?
 Also ensure that you have
                   reviewed the recommended pedagogy and
                   are adhering to it.

+For more details follow the [link](http://community.virtual-labs.ac.in/docs/ph3-new-exp-dev/).

 ## Questions and Answers
    **Question 1** : What does the student learn from the
                     experiment?

    **Answer 1** : Student learns about merge sort, how
                   it works and time complexity of the algorithm.
 Student is able to differentiate
                   between different sorting algorithms and
                   be able to choose merge sort usage when required and apply it to the real-world problem like sorting the PAN card numbers of people in a district.

    **Question 2** : Till which level of Bloom's Taxonomy
                     the experiment addresses learning?

    **Answer 2** : Student reaches level 3 of Bloom's Taxonomy -
                   "Apply".
 Students understand the concept
                   (level 2) as well as apply their knowledge to a given sorting problem.

    **Question 3** : How is the content designed
                     so that it promotes learning?

    **Answer 3** : Merrill's [first principles](http://mdavidmerrill.com/Papers/firstprinciplesbymerrill.pdf) of
                   instruction design is applied.
 We use real-world